kiva-corp/localrun/README.md

 ## License

-MIT License.
+Apache License 2.0.
 See `LICENSE` for details.